-Red-Tailed Boas are among the most popular snakes in captivity.
-They are undemanding snakes which get big enough to be impressive but not so big they can kill you – always a plus in a pet!
+A red tail Boa is among the most popular snakes in captivity.
+They are undemanding snakes that get big enough to be impressive but not so big they can kill you – always a plus in a pet.
 But when shopping for a Red-Tailed Boa you may find yourself overwhelmed by choices.

 In a September 2016 Molecular Phylogenetics and Evolution article, Darren Card used DNA analysis to separate the Boas into three species and numerous subspecies.
 Boa sigma, found in the Sonoran Desert, is rarely found in the pet trade.
 The Red-Tailed Boas most available are:

 Boa constrictor sub-species

 The Boa constrictor species and its subspecies can be found throughout South and Central America.